dino-gon/dino-gon/README.md

 <h2 align="center">⚒ My Current Development Environment:</h3>
 <p align="center">
 I have reached a point where I have become frustrated (jaded?) by the need to learn a new IDE, just because I am developing on a new bit of hardware.</br>
-Wit this view I have naturally moved towards and embraced integrated development environments, first being Eclipse and now onto Visual Studio Code, both provide environments in which the tools I use are well integrated and nicely abstracted by good friendly individuals in the greater communities.</br>
+With this view I have naturally moved towards and embraced integrated development environments, first being Eclipse and now onto Visual Studio Code, both provide environments in which the tools I use are well integrated and nicely abstracted by good friendly individuals in the greater communities.</br>
 This integration and abstraction allows me to get on with my core business and passion, of coding solutions, and only if I feel like it, do I have to get involved in the nuts and bolts that make up my tool configurations.
 </p>
 <p align="center">